Gecrz/Portfolio-Analysis/README.md

-# Portfolio-Analysis using Python, Pandas, Motecarlo Simulations and PLAID API
+# Portfolio-Analysis using Python, Pandas, Motecarlo Simulations, Alpaca and PLAID API

 _Note__: The data produced from the api calls will vary depending on the dates used, causing results that vary from those pictured.